Avocadic321/Conway-sGameOfLife/README.md

 ### Overview

 This is a C-based implementation of **Conway's Game of Life**, a simulation where cells on a board evolve based on a set of rules.
 You can control the game through various keyboard and mouse inputs, as well as load and save grid states via text files.

+To run this project on your divice, you need to download CSFML library.

 ##### Features

 - Visual simulation of Conway's Game of Life.